 If you have a European Union passport, you won’t require a visa for France.

-Whether visa or ETIAS, ensure that your passport is valid for 3 months after the intended date of departure from Schengen zone.
-Learn about ETIAS here (2021).
+Whether visa or ETIAS, ensure that your passport is valid for 3 months after the intended date of departure from the Schengen zone.

 Insurance for 4 days in Paris Itinerary

-Insure your trip to France for unforeseen situations – includes trip cancellation, lost and damage bags, medical emergency, etc. Get your travel insurance quotes here
+Insure your trip to France for unforeseen situations – including trip cancellation, lost and damaged bags, medical emergency, etc. Get your travel insurance quotes here

-In our Paris trip, we did interact with passers-by looking for directions and all the people we spoke to were very friendly and helpful.
+On our Paris trip, we did interact with passers-by looking for directions, and all the people we spoke to were very friendly and helpful.
 Yes, they do speak French extensively, but they did understand English and they responded back in broken English.

 One of them also used Google translate to respond back to us